Pumpkin-Empire/Pumpkin-Spice-A-Deep-Dive/notes.md

 The following tables were created in a postgres Database in order to load the data from the Twitter API pull

+>'place' was originally in the tweets table, but removed due to inconsistencies on when it was present in the API response.

 **Tweets table**
 ```
 CREATE TABLE tweets (